Automating License Checks with Python and OGR

 is_compliant = normalized in ALLOWED_LICENSES if normalized else False

-# Explicit cleanup to release file locks (critical for Windows/Shapefiles)
+# Explicit cleanup releases file locks — critical for Shapefiles and Windows paths

 if ds_type == "raster":